 Please keep in mind that students cannot receive financial aid for credits in excess of 150% of the credits required for graduation.
 For SAS students, this number is 180 attempted credits.

 We know this is confusing.
-If you do not meet the requirements of the academic plan and are notified by the Office of Financial Aid that you are no longer eligible for aid, contact an academic adviser to discuss your situation and review your options.
+If you do not meet the requirements of the academic plan and are notified by the Office of Financial Aid that you are no longer eligible for aid, contact an academic advisor to discuss your situation and review your options.
 The best person to contact is the person with whom you worked to develop your academic plan.

 No!
 A plan cannot be amended once it has been submitted to the Office of Financial Aid.
 The student must follow the plan as it is written and meet the required minimum term GPAs and/or earn the required minimum credits to continue to be eligible for aid.